prehensile/waveshare-clock/README.md

 - implement system info (executed by 4th button)
 - better time/delay handling to refresh every 60s (use scheduler)
 - detailed info executed by a key press should be kept on screen for some amount of time (now the clock update closes/repaints the info)
-- service script and instructions to launch epaper-clock-and-more on system start
 - fix utf-8 handling for traffic details (and other places)

 ## License

-Since this project is a fork the original licenses still apply.
+Since this project is a fork, the original licenses still apply.
 The modifications and enhancements are being done under Apache 2 license.

 ## Authors